 Thanks for sharing Nyango!

 This article was posted on Thursday, July 21st, 2011 at 2:49 pm and is filed under Cameroon, Cameroonian Pidgin English, Countries & Cultures, Customs and Traditions, Greeting Customs.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 Leave a Reply